• Skip to primary navigation

 FacebookTweetPin

-Like many other Google Pixel fans, I am excited for the new phone release.
+Like many other Google Pixel fans, I am excited about the new phone release.
 I even pre-ordered it within a few hours of it being available….would’ve been sooner had the store not been down.
 But alas, it’ll be here by the end of October.
 With that, I wanted to go ahead and start this blog post with the anticipation of creating a Google Pixel 6 camera review.

 "I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 Full disclosure here."